Various Artists : Dark Was The Night

 Avatar photo

 Grizzly Bear is another artist that appears twice on Dark Was the Night, first with the gospel inflected “Deep Blue Sea,” and later on with Feist, another recurring artist, on the elegant and melancholy “Service Bell,” easily one of the most stunning tracks here (and that’s saying a lot given just how many great songs there are).
-Iron & Wine’s “Stolen Houses (Die)” breezes by quickly at just longer than a minute, yet still sounds gorgeous as always, while Yeasayer’s “Tightrope” layers percussion and handclaps over an otherwise sparse African-inspired track.
+Iron & Wine’s “Stolen Houses (Die)” breezes by quickly at just longer than a minute, yet still sounds gorgeous as always, while Yeasayer’s “Tightrope” layers percussion and handclaps over an otherwise sparse track.
 My Brightest Diamond, a.k.a.
-Shara Worden, has been compared to Nina Simone, so it makes perfect sense that she take on “Feeling Good,” which Simone made famous.
+Shara Worden, has a vocal intensity that’s been compared to Nina Simone, so it makes perfect sense that she take on “Feeling Good,” as made by famous Simone herself.
 Worden’s version is nonetheless gorgeous and haunting, with a sultry horn section and melancholy strings.
 In a similar vein, Cat Power and Dirty Delta Blues fire up the reverb and Hammond organ for a soulful version of “Amazing Grace” that almost makes you wonder if the song were custom made for Chan Marshall.

 You’ve probably noticed at this point that I haven’t mentioned any weak spots.
 Dark Was the Night doesn’t really have any, so to speak.
 It’s rare that a compilation can come around with so much “A” material on it, yet the Red Hot organization has struck gold once again.
 The list of artists should have been enough to convince anyone that this album is worth a listen, but the individual contributions should be enough to convince anyone to listen to it over and over again, whether in small chunks or in its entirety.
 That Dark Was the Night also benefits a great cause just gives even more of a reason why this collection is worth your cash.